SatyaPujith/Skinner-Box/README.md

 ## 🎯 Overview

-SkinnerBox is a Chrome extension that helps you break free from digital distractions by burying websites in a virtual graveyard.
+Dead Scroll is a Chrome extension that helps you break free from digital distractions by burying websites in a virtual graveyard.
 Want to access them?
 You'll need to complete an AI-powered educational quest first.
 Learn something new to earn your freedom!

 ### 🌟 Key Highlights